andreasthoelke/dotvim/notes/purs-setup.md

 :CocDiagnostics will show a quickfix list leader qq, then ]q[q ]Q[Q p to preview only 'p' to preview seems to work - <cr> to jump seems to work resort/invalidate items?
-UX isn't great of this
+UX isn't of this isn't great

 useful workflow to overview errors and workings: leader qq, then set syntax=purescript